 If you're overwhelmed by all of this, I'd encourage you to start by making one small switch–build a solid foundation of rest that begins with finding rest in the Lord each day.

-These simple-yet-powerful Bible study journals gently lead you on a path toward connecting with God and discovering how to find joy and rest in the midst of the everyday craziness (in under 10 minutes a day!).
+This simple-yet-powerful Bible study teaches you how to connect with God and discovering how to find God's love and rest in the midst of the everyday craziness (in under 10 minutes a day!).